csc-training/geocomputing_course/materials/terminology.md

 It maybe confusing, but tasks in Slurm means processor resource.
 By default, 1 task uses 1 core.
 However, this behavior can be altered.

 Adapted from [ODU Research Computing Wiki](https://wiki.hpc.odu.edu/)

+All of the nodes in an HPC (High Performance Computing) system have the same components as your own laptop or desktop: CPUs (sometimes also called processors or cores), memory (or RAM), and disk space.
+CPUs are a computer’s tool for actually running programs and calculations.
+Information about a current task is stored in the computer’s memory.
+Disk refers to all storage that can be accessed like a file system.
+This is generally storage that can hold data permanently, i.e. data is still there even if the computer has been restarted.
+While this storage can be local (a hard drive installed inside of it), it is more common for nodes to connect to a shared, remote fileserver or cluster of servers.

 :::{admonition} What is an HPC system?
 :class: seealso